Click Here for our complete

 John’s unique ability to reach every member of the healthcare community comes from his unprecedented background mix of law, safety, aviation, and even broadcasting.
 His powerful messages resonate deeply with physicians and caregivers about leadership and the human propensity for mistakes even among the most tenured professionals.
 His extensive experience working with hospitals and clinics nationwide has been documented by continuous client praise and the highest effectiveness ratings.

-John Nance lives in Roche Harbor on San Juan Island in Washington, and travels nationally and internationally working with healthcare organizations.
+John Nance lives in Redlands, California, and travels nationally and internationally working with healthcare organizations.

 Click Here to read COPIC recommendation letter 12/2019